Guardians vs. Reds Player Props Betting Odds

-Oddsmakers have listed player props for Jose Ramirez, Spencer Steer and others when the Cleveland Guardians visit the Cincinnati Reds at Great American Ball Park on Tuesday at 6:40 PM ET.
+Oddsmakers have set player props for Spencer Steer, Jose Ramirez and others when the Cincinnati Reds host the Cleveland Guardians at Great American Ball Park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!